 The problem with customer service is that so much is anecdotal.
 The people with the worst experiences are the loudest.
 GoDaddy has some pretty horrible stories online about its customer service.
 They are actually quite infamous.

-However, I’ve also had a couple readers write in to me with horrible customer service stories from InMotion.
+However, I’ve also had a couple readers write to me with horrible customer service stories from InMotion.

 For me personally, I’ve never had a horror story with either.
 I’ve had some long waits with GoDaddy that I haven’t had with InMotion.
 But GoDaddy is generally fine.

-The one difference that I have noticed that I think speaks to something deeper is training.
+The one difference that I have noticed that speaks to something deeper is training.
 Whenever I talk to a GoDaddy rep, I get the sense that they are just using a troubleshooting script.
 They don’t actually know what they are talking about.
 When we get technical, I usually have to be transferred.

 With InMotion, their reps use some scripts, but they seem to actually know what they are doing.
 It’s easy to skip past the basic troubleshooting questions and get right to the heart of the matter.